Acne Scarring Treatment

 Individual acne scars can also be marked under tangential illumination and it is also useful to delineate the gross affected area.
 This facilitates a more targeted subcision without the need to unnecessarily subcise unmarked areas which could result in needless risk to various important structures.

-The tumescent solution will now be administered using the pump, giving set and a 22G blunt cannula.
+The tumescent solution will now be administered using 20ml syringes and 23G needles.
+Sometimes DrH may use to use a Klein infiltration pump, giving set and a 22G blunt cannula.
 As the recommended pumps have a high flow rate rapid infiltration can be achieved.
-This is crucial for the technique.
+This is useful for the technique.
 Rapid infiltration allows the tissues of the subcutis to become turgid with tumescent mix.
 This separates the underside of the dermis away from important neurovascular structures.
 Creating this gap dramatically increases the safety of subcision and reduces the risk of nerve damage and vessel disruption/haematoma.
 Both sides of the face are infiltrated.
-There will be a 20-minute wait following initial tumescent administration after which a ‘top up’ of tumescent will be given.
+There will be a 30 minute wait following initial tumescent administration after which a ‘top up’ of tumescent will be given.

 Following completion of the subcision the probes will be removed.
-The entry site is of a small enough diameter (4mm) and not under significant tension hence a suture (stitch) is unnecessary.
+The entry site is of a small enough diameter (3-4mm) and not under significant tension hence a suture (stitch) is unnecessary.

 Surgical Subcision for Scars